Centenarian survivors of Pearl Harbor attack are returning to honor those who perished 82 years ago

 “We were pretty startled.
 Startled and scared to death,” Schab, now 103, said at his home in Beaverton, Oregon, where he lives with his daughter.
 “We didn’t know what to expect and we knew that if anything happened to us, that would be it.”

-Eighty-two years later, Schab returned to Pearl Harbor Thursday on the anniversary of the attack to remember the more than 2,300 servicemen killed.
-He was one of five survivors at a ceremony commemorating the assault that propelled the United States into World War II.
-Six of the increasingly frail men had been expected, but one was not feeling well, organizers said.
+Eighty-two years later, Schab plans to return to Pearl Harbor Thursday on the anniversary of the attack to remember the more than 2,300 servicemen killed.
+He’s expected to be one of just six survivors at a ceremony commemorating the assault that propelled the United States into World War II.
+The actual number may fluctuate depending on how many of the increasingly frail men are able to attend.

 The aging pool of Pearl Harbor survivors has been rapidly shrinking.
 There is now just one crew member of the USS Arizona still living, 102-year-old Lou Conter of California.
 Two years ago, survivors who attended the 80th anniversary remembrance ceremony ranged in age from 97 to 103.
 They’ll be even older this time.